jsale017/finetuning_llm/README.md

 # finetuning_llm

-\nWe going to finetune a llm for ASC filing data making it super finance bro llm
+We going to finetune a llm for ASC filing data making it super finance bro llm

-\nyoull see how peppered this llm is going to be
+youll see how peppered this llm is going to be just watch
-\njust watch

-\nwhat else do I write in the readme?
-\nim not sure but I am Jose Salerno!
+what else do I write in the readme? im not sure but I am Jose Salerno!

-\n\nAI -> Oh nice to meet you Jose Salerno! how can I help you?
+AI -> Oh nice to meet you Jose Salerno! how can I help you?

-\nJose -> I dont need your help bud, just watch! :)
+Jose -> I dont need your help bud, just watch! :)

-\nAI -> :O
+AI -> :O